Tinea Capitis

 Choice of treatment for tinea capitis is determined by the species of fungus concerned, the degree of inflammation, and in some cases, by the immunologic and nutritional status of the patient.

+Topical treatment alone usually is ineffective and is not recommended for the management of tinea capitis.
 Selenium sulfide shampoo may reduce the risk of spreading the infection early in the course of therapy by reducing the number of viable spores that are shed.

 Prevention